souvikhaldar/souvikhaldar/content/blockchain/Elements of Bitcoin.md

 date: 2023-04-28
 draft: false
 ---
 Bitcoin is the cryptocurrency that set out a revolution in the world of finance as well as technology.
 It was created by someone named Satoshi Nakamoto, who is still a mystery.
 Let's discuss some important concepts of Bitcoin.
-The average size of each block in [Bitcoin](Bitcoin.md) is 1 MB.
+The average size of each block in [Bitcoin](Bitcoin.md) is 8 MB at present.
-The process of mining is generating a new block to be added to the blockchain so that, the hash of
+The process of mining is generating a new block to be added to the blockchain so that, the hash of:
 1. Timestamp
 2. Previous block Hash
 3. Merkle root